-There's no doubt that with the popularity of devices like BlackBerry, Palm Pilot and Treo, the trend in technology is to get more and more "connectivity" into smaller and smaller packages.
-The next step in this technological evolution is the Smart Watch.
+There's no doubt that with the popularity of smartphones that can manage virtually every aspect of our lives, the trend in technology is to get more and more "connectivity" into smaller and smaller packages.

 Simultaneously, wrist watches have become a lesson in technological redundancy for many people.
 Ask a friend for the time of day and they're just as likely to glance at their smartphone as they are to look at an actual wrist-bound timepiece.
 The newest wave of smart watches aims to change all that

 Smart watches are digital watches that do more – a lot more – that your old analog time tracking device.
 We're not talking about that once-amazing calculator watch that you had in elementary school.
 These are full-fledged digital tools.